AguaClara/filtration-theory/Fall 2018/Fall 2018 Report.md

 ### Manual
 This semester, the StaRS team focused on fabricating three new filters.
-The filters will hold varying sand grain sizes from 25, 35 and 45 micrometers.
+The filters will hold varying sand grain sizes from .354-.5 mm, .5-.707 mm, and .707-1 mm in diameter.

 The team will also be attaching a pump after the three filter streams in order to ensure a downward flow.
 The main challenge the team is how to maintain the three effluent flows through one pump so that they will all flow through their respective turbidimeter.

 ###### Materials

-- Sand sieved to three sizes: 25, 35 and 45 micrometers.
+- Sand sieved to three size ranges: .354-.5 mm (between  35-45 mesh size), .5-.707 mm (25-35 mesh size), and .707-1 mm (18-25 mesh size) in diameter.
 - Three turbidimeters
 - Three pressure sensors